This smoky vegan tempeh chili is loaded with black beans and chickpeas. Serve with tortilla crisps for a restaurant-fancy touch!

 Homemade Tortilla Crisps = the Best Chili Topper

-More Tempeh Recipes…
+More Ways with Tempeh

 Let me know if you try this recipe!
 Give it a rating below and leave a comment, and don’t forget to tag your creation with @thenewbaguette on Instagram.